mojtaba-peyrovi/architrave-project-apache-nifi/README.md

 ### 1.3 What can be added for the next iteration?
 - Using group processors can increase the readability of the project
 - A strong logging system coupled with a powerful notification system can help data quality improvements
-- Adding db credentials as environment variables or a config file.
+- Adding db credentials and sensitive info to environment variables or a config file.
 - For the next step it is very necessary to generate surrogate keys to have them as the primary key of the history table.
-I did some research about it and one way is to use Groovy to generate UUID and use them as unique identifiers, similar to the solution introduced in [this](https://community.cloudera.com/t5/Support-Questions/How-to-generate-UUID-in-apache-NIFI/td-p/205094) article.
+I did some research about it and found that one way is to use Groovy to generate UUID and use them as unique identifiers, similar to the solution introduced in [this](https://community.cloudera.com/t5/Support-Questions/How-to-generate-UUID-in-apache-NIFI/td-p/205094) article.

 ## 2. Project structure and docker setup